 9.4.2.127.4 DMG STA Beam Tracking Time Limit field

-The BeamTrackingTimeLimit subfield contains the value of dot11BeamTrackingTimeLimit.
-The resulting value of dot11BeamTrackingTimeLimit of beam link established between peer STA’s is negotiated following rules presented in Table 9--252 (Beam Tracking Time Limit negotiation).

-Table 9-252 - Beam Tracking Time Limit negotiation
+The DMG STA BeamTrackingTimeLimit field contains the value of dot11BeamTrackingTimeLimit.
+This field indicates the maximum time allowed to return beam tracking feedback to an initiator before it will be considered invalid..
+This use of this field is discussed in 10.43.7 (Beam Tracking)